 (b) Such annual sum shall be paid in equal half-yearly instalments, and the first instalment shall be paid six months after the date of such lodgment;

-(c) Such annual sum is hereby charged on the Consolidated Fund, and that Fund to the extent required for the payment thereof is hereby permanently appropriated accordingly.
+(c) Such annual sum is hereby charged on the Consolidated Account, and that Account to the extent required for the payment thereof is hereby permanently appropriated accordingly.

-[Section 6 amended by No. 6 of 1993 s.11.]
+[Section 6 amended by No. 6 of 1993 s.11; No. 77 of 2006 s.
+4 and 5(1).]

 7. Power to realise funds and investments in Hackett Bequest